 One of the main reasons people do Cleanse Days is to accelerate fat loss, and it is well known that exercise can boost these efforts.
 So it seems intuitive that exercise would be a good thing, right?
 Not necessarily.
 It turns out that intense exercise on Cleanse Days may do more harm than good.

-Because low-calorie Cleanse Days do not provide protein and carbohydrates in levels that support optimal post-exercise repair and recovery, exercising at a very high intensity can potentially bring unwanted consequences.
+Because low-calorie Cleanse Days do not provide protein and carbohydrates in levels that support optimal post-exercise recovery, exercising at a very high intensity can potentially bring unwanted consequences.
 What are the possible downsides to exercising vigorously while cleansing?
 And if less intense exercise is okay, how much and what type is best to do?
 To answer these questions, let’s begin by taking a closer look at what happens to the body during a Cleanse Day and also during exercise.

 What happens during a Cleanse Day